Know Your Stone

 - Marble will bruise if things are dropped on it.

-- Marble will also etch if exposed to acids like lemon juice.
+- Marble will also etch if exposed to acidic liquids like citric juice, wine or vinegar.